enspirit/finitio/README.md

 # Finitio - A Data Language

 *Finitio* is a data language.
 For now, it is limited to a data definition language (DDL).
-Think "JSON/XML schema", but the correct way. *Finitio* comes with a dedicated type system for defining data and a theory, called *information contracts*, for interoperability with programming and data exchange languages.
+Think "JSON/XML schema", but a slightly different way, that puts the emphasis on precision. *Finitio* comes with a dedicated type system for defining data and a theory, called *information contracts*, for interoperability with programming and data exchange languages.

 ## Links